ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

   **PatchValues** may be thought of as a series of PatchValue calls.
-If there is a problem patching any individual event, the entire operation is rolled back and the error will indicate the streamID and index of the problem.
+If there is a problem patching any individual event, the entire operation is rolled back and the error will indicate the streamId and index of the problem.